 - Electronic pre-recorded voice memory aid (and timed reminders)

 Assistive technology can range from simple (low tech) mobility aids and adapted utensils and products to help around the home, such as walking frames and jam jar lid openers, as shown opposite, to more sophisticated and complex (high tech) assistive technology such as that used by Professor Stephen Hawking.

-Stephen Hawking is often referred to (as an AT user example) when describing and explaining assistive technology.
-Even though he is profoundly physically disabled as a result of contracting motor neurone disease, assistive technology enables him to continue his world leading research in cosmology and theoretical physics.
-Still active at Cambridge University and known around the world Stephen travels for appearances and lectures, communicating using his computerised voice system with the distinctive electronic voice (speech synthesizer) that has become part of his identity - modern speech synthesizers are now much more human sounding and true voice like.
+Stephen Hawking is often referred to when describing and explaining assistive technology (as an AT user example).
+Even though he was profoundly physically disabled as a result of contracting motor neurone disease, assistive technology enables him to continue his world-leading research in cosmology and theoretical physics.
+He remained active at Cambridge University until his death in 2018 and was known around the world; Stephen travelled for appearances and lectures, communicating using his computerised voice system with the distinctive electronic voice (speech synthesizer) that had become part of his identity - modern speech synthesizers are now much more human sounding and true voice like.

-Aside from his medical equipment and care needs that are constantly present, Stephen makes use of a range of assistive technologies configured for his specific needs, the main areas are listed below and can be seen from the photos opposite.
+Aside from his medical equipment and care needs that were constantly present, Stephen made use of a range of assistive technologies configured for his specific needs, the main areas are listed below and can be seen from the photos opposite.
 More details can be found on his official website www.hawking.org.uk

 - Powered wheelchair (attendant controlled)